-In a tummy tuck a long incision is made across the waistline in a broad U-shape.
-The skin is then lifted and separated from the underlying tissue and muscle of the abdominal wall.
-Excess fat is removed, sometimes by liposuction, and the muscles and associated tissues of the abdominal wall are drawn together to create a tighter waistline.
+In a tummy tuck, firstly, a long incision is made across the waistline in a broad U-shape.
+Then, the skin is then lifted and separated from the underlying tissue and muscle of the abdominal wall.
+Excess fat is removed, sometimes by liposuction, and the muscles and associated tissues of the abdominal wall are then drawn together to create a tighter waistline.
 Finally, the skin is pulled down tight over the abdomen, the navel re-positioned, excess skin trimmed and the incision is sewn.

 A tummy tuck takes between 2 – 3 hours to complete.
-The patient has to be under a general anaesthetic and an overnight stay in hospital is required.
+The patient has to be under a general anaesthetic as well as stay in the hospital overnight.

 AFTERCARE AND RECOVERY

 Patients are allowed gentle mobilization in the first 4 weeks and to avoid strenuous activities.
-Patients are encouraged to shower and to wear the supportive abdominal binder.
+Patients are encouraged to shower as well as wear the supportive abdominal binder.
 Full recovery is usually expected around the 6 weeks period.
-Some patients may find standing fully erected uncomfortable but this sensation will gradually ease off.
+But, some patients may find standing fully erected uncomfortable but this sensation will gradually ease off.